mariemsdiaz/Crowdfunding_ETL/README.md

 ### Create the Crowdfunding Database:

 We began by inspecting the four CSV files and sketched an ERD using QuickDBD to visualize the relationships between the tables.
 Using the ERD, we created a table schema for each CSV file, specifying data types, primary keys, foreign keys, and other constraints.
 We then saved this schema as a Postgres file named crowdfunding_db_schema.sql and committed it to our GitHub repository.
-The follwoing images shows our ERD and our exported crowdfunding_db_schema:
+The following images shows our ERD and our exported crowdfunding_db_schema:

 ![ERD](https://github.com/mariemsdiaz/Crowdfunding_ETL/blob/main/Resources/ERD_Table.png)